 Hannah Badger on how Queen's careers team can help you find your purpose and follow your passion.

 Where can I find it?

-The Student Guidance Centre (situated beside Elmwood Hall) houses a number of services to support you throughout your academic journey.
+The Student Centre (situated right opposite the Lanyon Building) houses a number of services to support you throughout your academic journey.
 This includes the Careers, Employability and Skills team at Queen’s.
 They’re a team of people united in the goal of helping you find your ideal career, improve your employability and assisting you in gaining the skills employers want.

 What is the SGC Hub?

 On the ground floor of the Student Guidance Centre is The Hub.
 Here you’ll find the student assistants who can show you how to use MyFuture, inform you of skills workshops and fairs and assist with any careers-related queries.
 Additionally, you can find lots of takeaway resources from CV checklists to sector specific information (from the University and industry).
 The ground floor of the SGC is an open area and students are welcome to come in to relax or study when presentations aren’t taking place.